benleong94/Sudoku-Solver-Python/MVP/TeamEffortLog.md

 ### Sprint 4 (week 4) :
 * Coding for user interface("Easier"and"Harder").
 Preparing MVP document.

-##
+## Benjamin Leong Jia Juin

 *Edit the name above to match the name of the team member.
 That team member is then responsible for this section.*

-### Sprint 1 :
+### Sprint 1 (week 2) :
-* *Include a URL to the most siginificant Jira tasks assigned to you in sprint 1, and state when (or whether) it was completed, and the hours spent.*
-* *Example: "Link to Task 2.
-It was set and completed in sprint 2.
-It took 1 hour.
-Extra relevant comment."*
-* *To save time, just describe the main (e.g. no more than 3) Jira issues assigned to you in this sprint.
-You are free to pick which 3 to describe.*
-* *Describe any relevant java coding completed by you in Sprint 1.
-Also include permalinks to your gitlab commits.*
-* *Include the university week number in the subheading, as above.*
+* Try to visualize the final output of the project and familize with Jira and Github.
+Create Jira and Github repository and invite all team members to join in.

-### Sprint 2 :
+### Sprint 2 (week 3) :
+* Decide which game product choose for the team project.
+Coding for game level generator.

-### Sprint 3 :
+### Sprint 3 (week 4):
+* Testing and debugging session.

-### Sprint 4 :
+### Sprint 4 (week 4) :

-## Team member name 4
+* Coding for game difficulty selection's algorithm.
+Preparing MVP document.

+## Nelson Tan Chun Soon

 *Edit the name above to match the name of the team member.
 That team member is then responsible for this section.*

-### Sprint 1 :
+### Sprint 1 (week 2) :
-* *Include a URL to the most siginificant Jira tasks assigned to you in sprint 1, and state when (or whether) it was completed, and the hours spent.*
-* *Example: "Link to Task 2.
-It was set and completed in sprint 2.
-It took 1 hour.
-Extra relevant comment."*
-* *To save time, just describe the main (e.g. no more than 3) Jira issues assigned to you in this sprint.
-You are free to pick which 3 to describe.*
-* *Describe any relevant java coding completed by you in Sprint 1.
-Also include permalinks to your gitlab commits.*
-* *Include the university week number in the subheading, as above.*
+* Try to understannd the requirement of the project and testing the features of Jira and Github.

-### Sprint 2 :
+### Sprint 2 (week 3) :
+* Decide which game product suitable for the team project.
+Coding for game level generator.

-### Sprint 3 :
+### Sprint 3 (week 4):
+* Testing and debugging session.

-### Sprint 4 :
+### Sprint 4 (week 4) :
+* Coding for analytic report.
+Preparing MVP document.